Generate Local Commit

 - Generate commit messages privately using locally-hosted Ollama models

-- Fully customizable prompt templates
+- Fully customizable prompt templates with live editing and testing

 - Configure temperature and token settings to control generation style